The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 ASL Nook: Featuring a family of native ASL users, each short ASL Nook video centers on a theme, from school signs to patriotic signs to animal signs, presenting language in context, showing the adults and children interacting.

 ASL Storytelling Library: A project of Crossroads, a collaboration between Education Service Center Region 11, Deaf and Hard of Hearing Services and the Educational Resource Center on Deafness at Texas School for the Deaf, this collection of videos features picture books interpreted in ASL, with accompanying vocabulary videos.

 Baby’s First Signs by Kim Votry.
 Gallaudet University Press, 2001.

 Baby’s Favorite Rhymes to Sign by Penny Warner.
 New York: Three Rivers Press, 2010.

-Developmental milestones in American Sign Language (ASL): This page from the Ontario Ministry of Children, Community, and Social Services lists some of the milestones that mark the progress of young children as they learn to communicate in American Sign Language, as well as suggestions for what caregivers can do to help.
-(Scroll down the page to find the milestones listing.)
+Developmental milestones in American Sign Language (ASL): This page from Affiliated Services for Children and Youth, based on Ontario, lists some of the milestones that mark the progress of young children as they learn to communicate in American Sign Language, as well as suggestions for what caregivers can do to help.

 Fingerspelling development from baby to preschooler (Handspeak): This video shows fingerspelling acquisition from age 0 to 3 in American Sign Language (ASL) — from babbling to recognizing and naming alphabetical letters to learning how to read words and fingerspelling a word.